Helen Robertson BA, Dip. Couns., BSc, MBACP

 BA (Hons) in Philosophy

-I am an examiner on the Metanoia Humanistic Diploma course.
+I am an assistant tutor and sit on the examining board of the Metanoia Humanistic Counselling BSc course.

 Areas of counselling I deal with